scott-sihui-wang/UNet/README.md

 In this project, I re-implemented `UNet` and tested its segmentation performance.
 I did a bunch of experiments to see how different model parameters and training parameters can affect `UNet`'s performance on segmentation.

-Please refer to my [report](report.pdf) to see full details, i.e., technical discussions, how to run the code, qualitative and quantitative results.
+Please refer to my [report](report.pdf) to see full technical details.

 ### Experiments